Omnichannel icon

 Identify your returning customers when they purchase in your online and physical stores.

-After you've created a profile for a customer, you will be able to use the data in their profile to recognize them the next time they purchase in any of your sales channels.
+After you have created a profile for a customer, you will be able to use the data in their profile to recognize them the next time they purchase in any of your sales channels.

 Here we'll show you how to use shopper identifiers received in API responses to recognize a returning customer online or in store.